crleslie/github_pages_test/docs/EcoMap_MAD_ZonalAnalysis.md

 Export the `Management Area Designations - In House` to the local ArcGIS Pro project's GDB.
 Name `ManagementAreaDesignation_InHouse`

 Remove the original layer, keeping only the local copy.
-Although the symbology in the table of contents shows MADs by Active/Inactive status, this is only being applied at the visual level.
-To run zoneal statistics we need to calculate a field that combines both the `ManagementArea` and `Active` fields.
+Although the symbol in the table of contents shows MADs by Active/Inactive status, this is only being applied at the visual level.
+To run zonal statistics we need to calculate a field that combines both the `ManagementArea` and `Active` fields.
 However, the `Active` field is a coded domain of `0 = No` and `1 = Yes` .
-To concatenate the string domain labels with the `ManagementArea` status we need to extract the domain lables as a temporary variable before concatenating.
-In the attribute table, right click on any field and select Cacluate Field.
+To concatenate the string domain labels with the `ManagementArea` status we need to extract the domain labels as a temporary variable before concatenating.
+In the attribute table, right click on any field and select Calculate Field.
 Set the desired name for the new field `Management Area by Status` and paste the following Arcade code into the code field.

 ``` arcade
 var status = Decode(